Prateek-Shetty/WEB-project/README.md

 # WEB-project
-JAPAN tourisim guide with frontend
+JAPAN tourisim guide
+only frontend
+in home page add the video link in url by downloading